RoyTheunissen/Audio-Syntax/README.md

 > [!WARNING]
 > Does your project use the original `FMOD-Syntax` package and are you looking to update to `Audio-Syntax`?
 >
 > This is fully supported.
-Open `Audio Syntax > Setup Wizard` and a Migration Wizard will open that will perform the migration for you automatically.
+Add Audio-Syntax alongside your FMOD-Syntax install and open `Audio Syntax > Setup Wizard` and a Migration Wizard will open that will perform the migration for you automatically.
+Then you can safely remove FMOD-Syntax.
 >
 > Please see [the wiki](https://github.com/RoyTheunissen/FMOD-Syntax/wiki/FMOD-Syntax#migrating-from-the-original-fmod-syntax-package-to-audio-syntax) for more information.